 - Increasing blood flow to the ovaries to improve egg quality

 - Correcting hormone imbalances (including balancing the thyroid gland)

 Suggested Course of Treatment

 For optimal success rates, it’s suggested that women start acupuncture treatments at least 3 months prior to undergoing IVF or IUI, in order to improve hormone balance, regulate menstrual cycles and improve overall health prior to the fertility treatments.
-Ideally, two treatments per week has shown the most successful outcome.
-At minimum, once weekly treatments are required.
+Ideally, two treatments per week have shown the most successful outcome.
+At a minimum, once weekly treatments are required.

 Once pregnant, it is best to continue weekly acupuncture treatments throughout the first trimester of pregnancy to reduce the chances of miscarriage.